Intersection Karcher and Middleton roads, Nampa

 The planned improvements call for widening Karcher Road and Middleton Road by adding turn lanes, upgrading the existing signal and adding pedestrian crossing and drainage.

-Construction will begin in fall 2014 and is expected to be complete by late 2015.
+Construction will begin in spring 2015 and is expected to be complete by late 2015.
 As of now, ITD and Nampa anticipate that during construction:

 - One lane will be open in each direction.